Getting started

 What we cover in this guide

-In this guide we will explain how to authenticate to our API service, as well as creating your first wallet and performing a basic transaction.
-We will walk you through several endpoints to help you get started, we will cover the following topics:
+In this guide, we will explain how to access your testnet assets, which you receive when you sign up with Venly, create your first user and wallet, and perform a crypto transaction.
+We will also walk you through several endpoints to help you get started with the Wallet API.

 - How to authenticate